JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Lens model

 We also find very similar magnification patterns to earlier models.
-The critical curves for three different source redshifts are shown in Fig.~\ref{Fig_CritCurves}.
+The CCs for three different source redshifts are shown in Fig.~\ref{Fig_CritCurves}.
 In the same image, some of the arcs that are crossing caustics at their respective redshifts are shown in the zoomed rectangular regions.
 The white (rank A) and thin yellow (rank B) circles mark the position of the lensing constraints from these arcs used to derive the lens model.
-The thick yellow circles mark the positions of unresolved sources close to the critical curve.
+The thick yellow circles mark the positions of unresolved sources close to the CC.
 The source labeled D21\_W1 is a peculiar transient presented in \cite{Yan2023} and discussed in more detail later.
 Since the magnification predicted by the lens model at these positions is very large (typically hundreds), the unresolved nature of these sources at these magnification factors imply that these objects are good candidates to be EMO-stars.
 Some of the objects marked with a thick yellow circle have indeed shown variability, which is a fundamental prediction for EMO-stars moving across a web of microcaustics.
 JWST is expected to detect many more microlensing events in this cluster, in particular from the low redshift galaxies Warhol and Spock \cite{Diego2023b,Yan2023}.
 Section~\ref{s:EMO} discusses in more detail the lensing properties of the highly magnified arcs shown in panels A--G of Fig.~\ref{Fig_CritCurves}.

-We conducted a search for dropout galaxies intersecting the critical curve at high redshift but found no convincing candidate although a few very faint and stretched features are found, which are high-redshift galaxy candidates intersecting the cluster caustic.
+We conducted a search for dropout galaxies intersecting the CC at high redshift but found no convincing candidate although a few very faint and stretched features are found, which are high-redshift galaxy candidates intersecting the cluster caustic.
 One such candidate is shown in panel F of Fig.~\ref{Fig_CritCurves} (system candidate 116 and barely visible in JWST images).
-The critical curve in that panel is at $z=6.15$, suggesting that this arc must be at $z>6$
+The CC in that panel is at $z=6.15$, suggesting that this arc must be at $z>6$